The waterfalls in Japan are among some of the most beautiful in the world. Here is how you visit them.

-The Best Waterfalls in Japan to Explore
+Famous Japanese Waterfalls to Explore

 A great thing about Senga Falls is the fact there’s a car park right nearby, so it’s easily accessible.
-Located in the Shosenkyo Valley, it’s possible to hike from the lower part of the Arakawa river – which the falls are a part of – up to the waterfall itself (around 2.5 miles).
+Located in the Shosenkyo Valley, it’s possible to hike from the lower part of the Arakawa river – which the falls are a part of – up to the Japanese waterfall itself (around 2.5 miles).
 Once up there, on a clear day, you can even be rewarded with views of Mount Fuji!

 - Location: Kofu, Yamanashi Prefecture

 - Cost: Free